Mikle D. Ledgerwood, Chair, Professor, French and Linguistics

-For students in any discipline who wish to advance their linguistic proficiency and cross-cultural communication skills beyond the required intermediate level, minors are offered in French, German, and Spanish.
-Each minor consists of 20 credits, including a 202 or 203 language course, or placement into a 301 language course.
+For students in any discipline who wish to advance their linguistic proficiency and cross-cultural communication skills beyond the required intermediate level, minors are offered in French, German, Portuguese, and Spanish, consisting of 20 credits beyond the 202* or 203* language course.

-Students in any discipline may choose to pursue a specially designed world languages and cultures minor consisting of six courses in a combination of world languages at any level, excluding courses taken to satisfy the general education requirement, and created in consultation with a WLAC faculty advisor.
+Students in other disciplines may also choose to pursue a specially designed world languages minor consisting of six courses in a combination of other world languages at any level, excluding courses taken to satisfy the general education requirement, and created in consultation with a WLAC faculty advisor.

 Critical Languages Program

 The Critical Languages Program (CLP) is a language instructional method that makes possible the offering of less-commonly taught, but highly relevant languages.
 The curriculum is student-centered and oriented principally toward the initial acquisition of oral skills, proceeding ultimately into the written form of the language.
 Students in CLP courses work intensively with specially prepared texts and AV material, and meet in small group drill sessions twice a week with a native-speaking tutor.
 They continue their language practice in two additional sessions each week in WLAC’s audiovisual and computer laboratories.
 Exams are given on an individual basis with external examiners.
 These examiners are professors of their respective languages at other institutions who come to campus to examine Samford CLP students at the end of each semester.